etleap/terraform-aws-etleap-vpc/README.md

 ```

 Once this is done, you can run `terrafrom apply` to recreate or replace the cluster, as the need may be.

+# Security upgrades

+This section provides information on how to run security upgrade for the deployment.

+EC2 instances that are part of this deployment are designed to upgrade and apply any updates when they first start up.
+We do not support patching existing instances, so the following instruction swill guide you on how to replace the instances while minimizing downtime.

+## Upgrading the Application Instances

+Expected Downtime:
+- API and Web UI:
+  - HA Mode: none
+  - Regular Mode: 10-15 minutes
+- Pipelines: 10-15 minutes

+> **Note**
+> if you plan on upgrading the EMR cluster as well, perform that upgrade first, as it will require replacing the application instances as part of the upgrade.

+### Step 1: Regular and HA Mode

+1. Taint the main application instance: `terraform taint module.vpc.module.main_app[0].aws_instance.app`;

+2. Run `terraform apply`.

+3. Once the apply finishes, check if the application is online:

+    a.
+In the AWS EC2 Console, go to "Target Groups"

+    b.
+Select the "Etleap*" Target group.
+To get the exact name run: `terraform state show module.vpc.aws_lb_target_group.app`.

+    c.
+Under the "Targets" tab, check that all instances are "Healthy".

+4. Once all instances are healthy, you can continue with the next step.

+### Step 2: HA Mode only

+1. Taint the secondary instance: `terraform taint module.vpc.module.secondary_app[0].aws_instance.app`;
+2. Run `terraform apply`.

+## Upgrading the Zookeeper Cluster

+Downtime: none

+> **Warning**
+> To ensure 0 downtime, the upgrade must be performed one instance at a time.
+> Make sure that all 3 Zookeeper nodes are healthy before moving to the next one.

+1. Check the maximum of the `Etleap/Zookeeper Ruok` metric is 1 for all 3 instances.
+If this is not the case, contact support@etleap.com before proceeding.

+2. Taint the zookeeper instance: `terraform taint module.vpc.aws_instance.zookeeper[\"1\"]`

+3. Run `terraform apply`;

+4. Wait for at least 10 minutes, and monitor until the `Etleap/Zookeeper Ruok` metric is 1 for the instance that was replaced.
+If the metric doesn't recover after 20 minutes, contact support@etleap.com before proceeding further.

+5. Repeat steps 1-4 for the remaining 2 instances: `module.vpc.aws_instance.zookeeper[\"2\"]` and `module.vpc.aws_instance.zookeeper[\"3\"]`.

+## Upgrading the EMR Cluster

+Downtime:
+- API and Web UI:
+  - HA Mode: none
+  - Regular Mode: 10-15 minutes
+- Pipelines: 10-15 minutes

+> **Note**
+> Replacing the EMR cluster will require replacing the application instances.

+1. Remove the old cluster from the state: `terraform state rm module.vpc.aws_emr_cluster.emr` and `terraform state rm module.vpc.aws_emr_instance_group.task_spot`;

+2. Run `terraform apply -target module.vpc.aws_emr_cluster.emr -target module.vpc.aws_emr_instance_group.task_spot` to create a new cluster;

+3. Once the the apply completes, replace the main application instance: `terraform apply -target module.vpc.module.main_app[0].aws_instance.app -target module.vpc.aws_lb_target_group_attachment.main_app[0]`;

+4. Monitor that the instance comes online:

+    a.
+In the AWS EC2 Console, go to "Target Groups"

+    b.
+Select the "Etleap*" Target group.
+To get the exact name run: `terraform state show module.vpc.aws_lb_target_group.app`.

+    c.
+Under the "Targets" tab, check that all instances are "Health".

+5. Once the main instance is online, apply the remaining changes with `terraform apply`.
+If HA Mode is enabled, this will also replace the secondary application instace.
+6. Manually terminate the old cluster from the AWS Console or the CLI.